calref/cboe/src/doxy/mainpage.md

 `false`.
 * `filled` - For transparent graphics, specifies whether to draw a solid black fill behind the icon
+* `color` - The colour of the solid fill.
+Defaults to black.
 * `def-key` - See **Common Attributes** above.

 The possible values for the `type` attribute are: